Get Your SO-101 Robot Arms

 Assembly Guide for the SO-101

-Choose a stable surface and firmly attach the SO-101 robot arm using the provided table clamps.
+Choose a stable surface and firmly attach both the leader and follower SO-101 robot arms using the provided table clamps.
+Separate them by about 50cm to ensure they can move freely without colliding.

-Ensure the arm is securely fastened to prevent any movement during operation.
-Keep the surrounding area clear of any obstacles that could impede the arm’s movement.
+Ensure both arms are securely fastened to prevent any movement during operation.
+Keep the surrounding area clear of any obstacles that could impede the arms’ movement.

 SO-100 fixed using clamps